hunomina/do-not-sneeze/README.md

 dig @127.0.0.1 google.com A +noedns
 ```

 **Note**: The server fully supports EDNS(0).
 When a client sends an OPT record, the server will respond with an OPT record indicating support for larger UDP payloads (4096 bytes).
+TCP transport is also fully supported with proper message framing (2-byte length prefix per RFC 1035).

 ## How It Works

 ### Request Flow

-1. **Listen**: UDP socket receives DNS query on port 53
+1. **Listen**: UDP or TCP socket receives DNS query on port 53
+   - **UDP**: Direct datagram reception
+   - **TCP**: Read 2-byte length prefix, then read message body
 2. **Decode**: Binary message parsed into structured DNS Message
 3. **Query Storage**:
    - Check in-memory cache first